SaffronCR/msx-rpg/README.md

 **How video memory is organized during dungeon gameplay:**
 * The first and second page are being used for the front/back buffer.
 The active page (the one being visible on screen) is constantly swapped between the two.
-* The third page contains the dungeon background and sprites (enemies, doors, etc).
+* The third page contains the bitmap font, dungeon background and sprites (player avatar, enemies, etc).
 * The fourth page contains the dungeon walls.

 **Things done**